4 Ways to Save Time When Building Your Moodle™ Courses

-- Make use of Recent files repository to reuse images you use frequently.
+- Make use of the Recent Files repository to reuse images you use frequently.

-- Determine if you will track completion of activities before building the course.
-If you will use it then enable it within the course settings before adding items to the course.
+- Determine if you will track the completion of activities before building the course.
+If the feature will be useful to you, you can enable it within the course settings before adding items to the course.

-- If creating a series of courses consider creating a course template outlining your course framework.
+- If you’re creating a series of courses, consider creating a course template outlining your course framework.